shayanmoosavi/Quantum-Instant-Coffee/README.md

 </div>

 ## 💡 About
-Quantum Instant Coffee is a collection of Python scripts to easily generate a batch of all the needed input files for the most common [Quantum ESPRESSO](https://www.quantum-espresso.org) and [Wannier90](https://wannier.org/) calculations.
-The current supported calculations are:
+Quantum Instant Coffee is a collection of Python scripts designed to easily generate batches of input files needed for the most common [Quantum ESPRESSO](https://www.quantum-espresso.org) and [Wannier90](https://wannier.org/) calculations.
+The current supported calculations include:

 - **Self-Consistent Field** (scf)
 - **Projected Density of States** (pdos)
 - **Projected Band Structure** (projected_bands)
 - **Wannier interpolated bands** (wannier)

-The input files will be generated with and without taking spin-orbit coupling into account and they will be placed in their respective directories.
+The input files will be generated both with and without considering spin-orbit coupling and will be organized into their respective directories.

 Current toolkit:
 - `init_calc.py`